By R. Wayne Mezitt, www.hort-sense.com

 Starting in the 1920’s hybridizers including Joe Gable, Guy Nearing, and into the 1960’s, UConn professor Dr. Gustav Mehlquist, bred and introduced a number of new small-leaf hybrids.
 More than a dozen of their hybrids including R. ‘Connewago’, ‘Windbeam’, ‘Purple Gem’, ‘Ramapo’, ‘Pioneer’ and Mary Flemming’ came to market, spurred by their smaller-scale suitability for more space-constrained suburban gardens.

-Graduating from Cornell with a degree in landscape architecture in 1937, my dad Edmund Mezitt re-joined his dad (Peter J.) and mom (Anna Olga) in the family nursery business.
-During his growing-up years in the nursery business, Ed had joined with his parents identifying the best forms of the many species they offered for sale; they harvested seed and grew seedlings from these superior plants in an effort to improve the resulting offspring.
+After graduating from Cornell with a degree in landscape architecture in 1937, my dad Edmund Mezitt re-joined his dad (Peter J.) and mom (Anna Olga) in the family nursery business.
+During his growing-up years in the nursery business, Ed had joined with his parents in identifying the best forms of the many species they offered for sale; they harvested seeds and grew seedlings from these superior plants in an effort to improve the resulting offspring.
 Named cultivars of many plants including azaleas and large-leaf rhododendrons were only then starting to become more available for their customers.

 Recognizing improvement potential in the small-leaf types, Ed used Carolina rhododendron as a parent in his first hybridizing attempt: Rhododendron ‘PJM’ was the fortuitous result.
 Arguably today’s most widely used rhododendron cultivar in this region, ‘PJM’ is readily-recognizable for its vibrant-purple ushering-in-the-spring flowers, distinctively-colored and aromatic winter foliage, hardiness and availability.
 Over the next four decades Ed made thousands of hybrid crosses, largely focused on improving the features of small-leaf rhododendrons.